Chondroblastoma

 In the United States, chondroblastoma accounts for approximately 1% of all bone tumors.
 The international incidence is not reported in the current literature.

 Approximately 92% of patients presenting with chondroblastoma are younger than 30 years.
 However, chondroblastomas have been reported to arise in patients as young as 2 years and as old as 83 years.
 In several large series, most patients were diagnosed in the second decade of life.
-The male-to-female ratio is 2:1 in most series.
-No racial predilection is recognized.

 Prognosis

 Local recurrence in long-bone lesions is approximately 10% and is higher for chondroblastomas arising in flat bones, especially those lesions arising in the vicinity of the triradiate cartilage.
 Average time to recurrence is 34 months after initial treatment.
-Most authors have not reported any significant difference in recurrence rates for tumors, regardless of the age or sex of the patient, size of the lesion, amount of calcification or vascular invasion seen on histologic examination, duration of follow-up, or method of treatment.
+Most authors have not reported any significant difference in recurrence rates for tumors, regardless of the age or sex of the patient, the size of the lesion, the amount of calcification or vascular invasion seen on histologic examination, the duration of follow-up, or the method of treatment.

 Springfield attributed a higher recurrence rate in patients with open physeal plates to a less aggressive curettage performed in an effort to avoid future growth arrest.[10]
 Recurrences may be treated with repeat curettage, with or without bone graft or cementation, and with marginal excision of any soft-tissue component.[11]